robertjd/okta.github.io/_source/_docs/api/resources/apps.md

 Profile Requirements

 * The `profile` property is not encrypted, so don't store sensitive data in it.
 * The `profile` property doesn't limit the level of nesting in the JSON schema you created, but there is a practical size limit.
+We recommend a JSON schema size of 1 MB or less for best performance.

 ### Delete Application
 {:.api .api-operation}